For a 3D vector field , the divergence is the scalar field

 • for some vector potential (3D structure result).

 In 2D, the analogue: iff has a stream function such that .
 Level curves of are streamlines of the flow.
-The “flux story” parallels the “circulation story” of conservative fields — see Cauchy-Riemann equations for the case when both conditions hold simultaneously, which turns out to be the same as analyticity.
+The “flux story” parallels the “circulation story” of conservative fields.
+When both conditions hold at once you get the Cauchy-Riemann equations, which is the same as analyticity.

 Connection to Green’s flux form and divergence theorem